reflexer-labs/geb-deploy/README.md

-# Mai Reflex-Bond Deployment
+# GEB Deploy

-This repository contains the smart contract code and bash scripts for deploying the whole `mrs` system and provides an initial set up.
+This repository contains the smart contract code and bash scripts for deploying the whole `geb` system and provides an initial set up.

-## Additional Documentation

-`mrs` is also documented in the [wiki](https://github.com/sweatdao/mrs/wiki) and in [DEVELOPING.md](https://github.com/sweatdao/mrs/blob/master/DEVELOPING.md)

 ## Deployment